minzique/minzique/README.md

-# Minzique ✨
+## Minzique ✨

-I take things apart and sometimes put them back together.
+I take things apart and sometimes put them back together
 <!--
 **minzique/minzique** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.